samheutmaker/major-a/README.md

 If the user making the request does not have an authorization token, a 401 Unauthorized will be returned and no further middleware will be executed.

-NOTE: If you are not using majorAnalytics resource tracking, you can skip the next sections
+NOTE: If you are not using majorAnalytics resource tracking, you can skip the next section

 <a name="optional"></a>